Home

 Tandem hang gliding tours operate from Coronet Peak and The Remarkables, and offer all the thrills of para gliding, with the added bonus of launching from sites ranging from 3,000 ft to 3,8oo ft high!

-American Express Queenstown Winter Festival 2011.
+American Express Queenstown Winter Festival.

 Winter Starts Here!
-There is plenty to get excited about as the Southern Hemisphere’s biggest Queenstown winter festival fireworks photo winter party, the American Express Queenstown Winter Festival gets into it from June 24th to July 3rd.
-The Festival celebrates the beginning of winter with a jam packed 10 day programme featuring some hilarious, possibly outrageous and definitely unique Queenstown events.
+There is plenty to get excited about as the Southern Hemisphere’s biggest winter party, the American Express Queenstown Winter Festival gets into it each June .

 Since first being staged in 1975 by Queenstowner’s who thought the arrival of snow was a ‘great excuse for a party’, the Festival has evolved to forge a unique identity as New Zealand’s premier celebration of all things winter.
-Now an iconic event cemented on New Zealand’s calendar, it attracts 60,000 attendees and injects a whopping $45 million back into the local economy.

-The Festival gets underway in style on Friday June 24th at the free American Express Opening Party with a spectacular fireworks display, live music, mulled wine, and plenty of laughs.
-Check out all the Queenstown Winter Festival action here.
+The Festival gets underway in style at the free American Express Opening Party with a spectacular fireworks display, live music, mulled wine, and plenty of laughs.

 Other Thrilling Queenstown Activities